Talitropsis sedilloti: Habitats

-Juvenile T. sedilloti are observed in the leaf litter of mixed podocarp-coastal forests and at night on tree trunks of D. squarrosa, P. ferruginea, W. racemosa, and P. hallii.
-Adults are found on trunks of P. ferruginea and D. cupressinum, both of the tree species are characterised by thick flaky bark that can provide ideal microhabitats for these wētā.
+Juvenile T. sedilloti are observed in the leaf litter of mixed podocarp-coastal forests and at night on tree trunks of tree-ferns (whekī, Dicksonia squarrosa), miro (P. ferruginea), kāmahi (Pterophylla racemosa), and Hall's tōtara (Podocarpus laetus).
+Adults are found on trunks of miro (Prumnopitys ferruginea) and rimu (Dacrydium cupressinum), both of the tree species are characterised by thick flaky bark that can provide ideal microhabitats for these wētā.

 Distribution

 Click here and here to be redirected to see the distribution of T. sedilloti in New Zealand.(update on distribution is currently under investigation).

 Talitropsis sedilloti is wide spread across mainland New Zealand and genetic studies using mtDNA have found intraspecific genetic distance within this species are as high as 4.4% (max).